Gear Review: Scott Summer VTD DP Blouson

 - Dec 15, 2017

-Adjustable straps: Adjustment tabs on cuffs, waist, biceps, and forearms
+Adjustable straps: Adjustment tabs on cuffs, waist, biceps, forearms, and collar

 Fit type: Normal

 Pockets: 2 waterproof front pockets, 2 pockets on the waist, 2 small over the zipper pockets at the front, 1 back waterproof pocket, 2 sides, and 2 inside

 Waterproof liner: Separate rain jacket, worn over the jacket, water resistant up to 8,000mm

 Pros - Light construction; jacket doesn’t stick to your arms even riding in hot conditions; minimal Royal Enfield branding

 Cons - When opened, breathable flaps look awkward; the magnets used to hold them in place get dirty and spoil the look of the jacket; could do without the ribbed look

 The Nirvik has a very conventional and simple look about it.
 It isn’t too flashy with bright colours, like a few options in the market.
 I quite fancy the brown colour option, as it gives a very desert invader vibe.
 The contrasting black panels also look nice, though I am not a fan of the ribbed pattern.
 The red loops of the adjustable straps are a nice touch.

 Subtle branding has been a common trait of Royal Enfield jackets.
 The Nirvik, like the Streetwind V2 we tested earlier, has a similarly simple Royal Enfield logo on the front, a large logo on the back, and a round rubber ‘RE’ badge on the right shoulder.